 Asset impairment.
 We recognized aggregate impairment charges of \$81.6 million during the year ended December 31, 2016 as compared to \$16.3 million recognized during the year ended December 31, 2015.
 The impairment charges recorded during the year ended December 31, 2016 related to lease terminations and amendments of lease agreements for 25 aircraft.
-These impairments were more than offset by lease revenue of \$95.9 million that we recognized when we retained maintenance related balances or received EOL compensation upon lease terminations and were classified as flight equipment held for sale.
+These impairments were more than offset by lease revenue of \$95.9 million that we recognized when we retained maintenance related balances or received EOL compensation upon lease termination or amendment.
+In addition, we recognized impairment charges for ten aircraft that were part of sale transactions and were classified as flight equipment held for sale.
 The impairment charges recorded during the year ended December 31, 2015 related to eight aircraft that were sold or parted-out and 12 engines.
-The impairment charges recorded during the year ended December 31, 2015 related to eight aircraft, for which we retained maintenance related balances or received EOL compensation and recognized \$20.5 million of lease revenue upon redelivery.
+The impairment charges recorded during the year ended December 31, 2015 included impairments of \$6.6 million recorded for four older aircraft, for which we retained maintenance related balances or received EOL compensation and recognized \$20.5 million of lease revenue upon redelivery.